microsoft/CCF/doc/build_apps/logging_cpp.rst

     :end-before: SNIPPET_END: get_historical_with_receipt
     :dedent:

-Receipts will then look like:
+Receipts from this endpoint will then look like:

 .. code-block:: json